Types of Birth Certificates

 - United States Passport

 - US Department of State issued Border Crossing card (Passport Card)

 - Department of Homeland Security, United States Citizenship and Immigration Services issued

 - Permanent Resident Card or Resident Alien Card

 - Employment Authorization Documentation (EAD)

 - Citizen Identification Card

-Secondary and supporting documentation may be accepted if a primary identification is not available (see list in Downloadable forms).
+Secondary and supporting documentation may be accepted if a primary identification is not available (ID Requirements).